Used 2000 GMC Sonoma Regular Cab

-Inside, Sonomas and Chevrolet S-Series pickups are virtually identical, with a roomy cab and fresh interior design.
-Center stack controls are canted toward the driver for improved access.
-Unfortunately, the plastic used for dash panels and switchgear still looks as though it was sourced from Fisher Price.
-On extended cab trucks, an optional left side access panel makes loading passengers or cargo into the rear of the cab much easier, but takes the place of one of the fold-out jump seats in the rear.
+Inside, Sonomas and Chevrolet S-Series pickups are virtually identical, with a roomy cab and modern dash layout.
+Center stack controls are canted toward the driver for easy access.
+Unfortunately, the cloth trim and carpeting feel thin, and plastic used for dash panels and switchgear still looks as though it was sourced from a toy company.
+On extended-cab trucks, an optional left-side access panel makes loading passengers or cargo into the rear of the cab much easier, but choosing the three-door cab eliminates one of the rear foldout jump seats.

 Most helpful consumer reviews

 The Used 2000 GMC Sonoma Regular Cab is offered in the following styles: SL 2dr Regular Cab 4WD SB, SLS Sport 2dr Regular Cab SB, SLS Sport 2dr Regular Cab Stepside SB, SLE 2dr Regular Cab 4WD SB, SLS Sport 2dr Regular Cab 4WD Stepside SB, SLS Sport 2dr Regular Cab 4WD SB, SL 2dr Regular Cab SB, SLE 2dr Regular Cab SB, SLS Sport 2dr Regular Cab LB, and SL 2dr Regular Cab LB.

 What's a good price on a Used 2000 GMC Sonoma Regular Cab?